Canon 1D Mark II vs Sony A7R II

 Review summary: Canon 1D Mark II vs Sony A7R II

 So how do things add up?
 Is there a clear favorite between the Canon 1D Mark II and the Sony A7R II?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS-1D Mark II: